 Applying Rule 1 To Your Patent Application:

 So, how does this affect your patent application?
-While in the past, many entrepreneurs and start-ups believed that it was better to provide a broad description in one’s application, this has changed with a recent Supreme Court decision (see our post on the case at Who the @#$%&! is Alice?).
+While in the past, many entrepreneurs and start-ups believed that it was better to provide a broad description in one’s application, this has changed with a recent Supreme Court decision.
 Because of the Supreme Court case, it is now necessary to provide technical details (the more detail, the better) in the application.

 With regard to the “patentable category of ideas” mentioned above, this means that if you are applying for a software patent, you must provide technical details in order to fall under the software category of ideas.
 If you do not provide enough technical detail, your patent application may be considered a “mere abstract idea” and thus, you will not be able to patent your idea.